Superintendent of Public Works

 Curb-side tree plantings will resume in the Spring.
 If you want to be added to the list for a new tree, please call the Department of Public Works.
 An inspection will be conducted first to ensure that the site can sustain a new planting.
 Instructions on the care of your new tree will be provided at the time of planting.
 Trees are essential for maintaining a healthy environment and the suburban landscape of this community.
 Trees clean the air, filter dangerous UVA/UVB light, and provide shelter and food for wildlife.
 We hope you take advantage of the tree planting program.

-Winter finally arrived and its arrival came with our first significant snow/wind event in early January.
-These storm events are a reminder to be ready for the next storm that may come our way.
 Planning ahead is key to managing any weather event.
 The Village Code requires that residents and business owners clear their sidewalks of snow/ice within 24 hours of the storm ending.
 The Department of Public Works plows Village streets, curb to curb.
 In order to conduct a safe and efficient operation, DPW needs your help and cooperation.
 Here’s what you can do:

 - Do not park on the street during snow events.